arunbaby0/arunbaby.com/_ai_agents/0008-agent-workflow-patterns.md

 *   *Task:* "What is 329 * 482?"
 *   *LLM:* "158,578" (Hallucination - doing math in weights is hard).
 *   *Agent:* Calls `calculator(329, 482)`.
 Returns `158578` (Fact).
+By offloading deterministic tasks to deterministic tools, we save the model's "Token Budget" for reasoning rather than computation.

 ---